TanishBansal/Depth-Map-and-Collision-Warning/README.md

 we can obtain relative distances of the object in the frame (the brighter pixels are nearer and so on) and give collision warning.

-Collision warning can be computed from the disparity map by specifying a range around the vehicle.
-If any object such as a vehicle, person, obstruction etc. comes within this range, then a warning is issued to warn the driver of a possibility of a collision.
 ---------------------------------------------------------------------------------------------------------------------------------

 -------------------------------------------------README for the bash script:-----------------------------------------------------